Armalite/lets-try-materialize/README.md

  - Install postgres client
  - Install various other libraries that can be found listed in `pyproject.toml`

-# Start Materialize
+# Start Materialize + Metabase

  - You can start the local materialize instance with `make mz-start`
  - Materalize will begin listening on the current shell
- - You will need to open another shell instance to perform further tasks
+ - You will need to open another shell instance to perform further tasks (e.g. to start the Metabase service)

+# Start Metabase
+Metabase is a reporting/visualization tool which we will hook up to the postgres database we will use with Materialize.

+ - You can start the Metabase service with: `make metabase-start`
+ - This will spin up a docker container running Metabase on port 3000
+ - A set of database connection details will also be outputted by this script.
+Use these details to add a database connection when navigating to this Metabase instance on `127.0.0.1:3000`
+ - *Note: The host ip here is important if you are running Linux on WSL2.
+Even though the container is setup on localhost, Metabase will require the full host ip (i.e. of the container running in WSL network) to allow connectivity*

 # Test DBT Connectivity
 Requires: Materialize has been started in another shell